Ramesh Ponnuru: Biden's no FDR. He's not even Obama

 They took polls that seemed to suggest “Medicare for All” was a popular idea at face value, even though they gave that impression by glossing over key details.
 When Biden won, they credited his progressive platform more than his main message (I’m not Donald Trump).

 Then came the actual Biden presidency.
-One initiative after another fell short: Raising the minimum wage didn’t even get a majority of the Senate.
-Measures expected to raise the Democrats’ popularity and pave the way for future triumphs, such as the “American Rescue Plan” they passed in February 2021, didn’t.
-(That bill may instead have stoked inflation, and certainly made it easier to blame Democrats for it.)
+One initiative after another fell short.
+The “American Rescue Plan” they passed in February 2021 may have stoked inflation, and certainly made it easier to blame Democrats for it.

-Biden’s legislative wins have left the US with a top income-tax rate lower than the one we had for most of Bill Clinton’s presidency and half of Obama’s.
-Democrats just enacted a spending bill about a third the size of the provisional deal between Senators Joe Manchin and Chuck Schumer in the summer of 2021 — which progressives torpedoed for being unacceptably small.

 Democrats are now saying they have done fantastically well, even better than they did when they had unified control of the federal government in the Obama years.
 It’s not persuasive.
 But it may be the best means available for them to rationalize coming down to earth.